One repo. One runner. Zero infrastructure.

 don't quote it verbatim.

-@STRATEGY.mdA fresh fork ships STRATEGY.md with neutral defaults and a Status: unconfigured banner.
+@STRATEGY.mdA fresh fork ships STRATEGY.md with neutral defaults and a Status: unconfigured defaults banner.
 Until you tailor it, skills operate with general best judgment and no specific bias - so the framework is useful immediately, and gets sharper the moment you write down what actually matters.
 Drop the banner line once it's yours.

 Strategy plus soul

 The two identity files are complementary, and aeon loads them at different moments.
-STRATEGY.md rides along on every run - always-on intent. soul/ (see §11) is read only before the agent writes something human-facing - voice on demand.
+STRATEGY.md rides along on every run - always-on intent. soul/ (see §12) is read only before the agent writes something human-facing - voice on demand.
 Together they're the north star every skill reads before it acts: what to pursue, and how to sound doing it.

 Optional.
 Specific.
 Worth writing.